 Exempted introduction declarations

-- polymers of low concern
+• polymer of low concern

 Although these chemical introductions are categorised as exempted, we still need to know about them.
-It helps us to target our audits, and reassures our community stakeholders that you can demonstrate that these chemical introductions are very low risk.
+It helps us to target our audits and reassures our community stakeholders that you can demonstrate that these chemical introductions are very low risk.

 When you must submit a post-introduction declaration for exempted introductions

-Your post-introduction declaration (PID) covers the period 1 September - 31 August of the previous registration year.
+Your post-introduction declaration covers the period 1 September – 31 August of the previous registration year.
 You must submit your PID by 30 November.

 Important information:

-- You must submit a separate post-introduction declaration for the total number of PLCs that you introduce in a registration year and a separate declaration for the number of low-concern biopolymers that you introduce in a registration year.
+• You must submit a separate post-introduction declaration for the total number of PLCs that you introduce in a registration year and a separate declaration for the number of low-concern biopolymers that you introduce in a registration year.

 This only applies the first time that you introduce these chemicals.
 After that, you will no longer need to submit another PID for the same chemical introductions.